pboivin/filament-peek/docs/builder-previews.md

 Clicking the preview link in the form opens a full-screen modal.
 The modal contains an editor on the left with a copy of the Builder field, and an iframe on the right to render the preview.
 The iframe can either render a full Blade view or a custom URL.

-As you edit the Builder blocks, the preview can be refreshed manually or automatically (auto-refresh is considered experimental for the moment).
+As you edit the Builder blocks, the preview can be refreshed manually or automatically.
 When the modal is closed, the Builder field in the main form is synchronized with the changes from the preview editor.

 Closing the preview modal does not update the record in the database, only the form state is updated.